Australia

 from approximately 1.6 million years ago until extinction some 46,000 years ago.

-Reconstruction of the animal depicted on Australian
+Reconstruction of the animal is depicted on Australian

 Megafauna stamp from 2008